There are many wonderful guides for getting started in genetic genealogy.

 The presence of a tree signals that you are interested in family history (and not just ethnicity charts) and shows others what you already know.

 If you have the time, work on adding as many cousins as possible using census and vital records.
-I have been able to quickly sort out countless matches with no obvious connection because I remember (or can quickly double-check) those collateral line names.
+I have been able to quickly sort out literally hundreds if not thousands of matches with no obvious connection because I remember (or can quickly double-check) those collateral line names.

 Attach a tree at every place where you've tested or where you've transferred results.
 You might rely on a link to another site at, say, FTDNA, but at least list your surnames so that the tools will work as well as possible.

-Download your raw data from wherever your results come in first and transfer to the following sites.
-Do this even if you tested everywhere because it's the only way to see segment locations for Ancestry matches.
+Download your raw data from wherever your results come in first and upload it to the following sites.
+Do at least GEDmatch, even if you tested everywhere, because it's the only way to see segment locations for Ancestry matches.

-MyHeritage.com: pretty interface, international customer base, and a promising "theories" tool that tries to predict how you're related to someone.
+MyHeritage.com: pretty interface, international customer base, matching segment locations, easy-peasy triangulation identification, and a terrific "theories" tool that tries to predict how you're related to someone.

 FamilyTreeDNA.
 Be aware that uploaded DNA tests can't be used for yDNA and mtDNA testing.

-I love spreadsheets - I will use almost any excuse to make one - but I'd cry if I had to go back to using them for genetic genealogy.
+I love spreadsheets — I will use almost any excuse to make one — but I'd cry if I had to go back to using them for genetic genealogy.
+(And please note how I put that in bold.
+I'm finally very serious here.)
 There's a learning curve with the above tools, especially GMP, but it's really worth it, even if you don't use all of the features.